betoarpi/Cerveza-Postal/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 === YITH WooCommerce Wishlist ===

 Contributors: yithemes
-Tags: wishlist, woocommerce, products, themes, yit, e-commerce, shop Requires at least: 3.5.1
+Tags: wishlist, woocommerce, products, themes, yit, e-commerce, shop, ecommerce wishlist, yith, woocommerce wishlist, woocommerce 2.3 ready, shop wishlist
+Requires at least: 3.5.1
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 1.1.7
+Stable tag: 2.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 YITH WooCommerce Wishlist add all Wishlist features to your website.
 Needs WooCommerce to work.
-WooCommerce 2.2.x compatible.
+WooCommerce 2.3.x compatible.

 == Description ==

+What can really make the difference in conversions and amount of sales is without a doubt the freedom to share your own wishlist, even on social networks, increasing indirect sales: can you imagine the sales volume you can generate during holidays or birthdays, when relatives and friends will be looking for the wishlist of your clients to buy a gift?

 Offer to your visitors a chance to add the products of your woocommerce store to a wishlist page.
 With YITH WooCommerce Wishlist you can add a link in each product detail page, in order to add the products to the wishlist page.
 The plugin will create you the specific page and the products will be added in this page and